ben-lovell/TunaCanyonArticle/readme.md

 This was an ambitious endeavor, but we both saw it a milestone in our journey that started five years ago in a [parking garage in Stanford, CA](https://youtu.be/gvDXwlKnCUY) ripping corners and throwing our first pendulum slides.
 It was really a journey to become legitimate downhill longboarders.

-My deep love of the sport really started through an internship I did at [Braden Boards](https://www.instagram.com/rojastrucks/?hl=en) working with Jared on some of the initial design concepts for the 30 degree baseplate, stress analysis of the axels, & various extraneous research on the effects of rake on stability as well as some CAD models for future designs.
-I also got a chance to shred with Chase and some of the Mo-luv crew in the stunning oasis for longboarding that exists in Southern Missouri.
-I was hooked, and I knew I wanted some more.
+My deep love of the sport started through an internship I did at [Rojas Trucks](https://www.instagram.com/rojastrucks/?hl=en) working with Jared on some of the initial design concepts for the 30 degree baseplate, stress analysis of the axels, & various extraneous research on the effects of rake on stability as well as some CAD models for future designs.
+I also got a chance to shred with [Chase](https://www.instagram.com/chasehiller96/?hl=en) and some of the [MOLuv](https://skateslate.com/blog/tag/moluv-skate/) crew in the stunning oasis for longboarding that exists in Southern Missouri.
+I was hooked.

 #### Quick Disclaimer
 Neither Ben nor I are by any means professionals, and we went to this monster of a mountain to get down it alive and in some way, shape, or form get the concept of a Raw Run out of the adventure.
 Look elsewhere for a professional guide / breakdown of the run.